Sorry, you need to enable JavaScript to visit this website.

 Riley has been building high-performance data paths at Pure Storage for over a decade.
 He spent several years leading the performance team for Pure's flagship enterprise products, driving quality and efficiency for a $1B+ revenue stream.
 More recently, as a founding engineer and architect at Pure's Hyperscale Line of Business, he is building flash storage solutions for the largest applications in the world.

-SMTS, Storage Solutions Architect
+SMTS, Storage Solutions Architect,

 Micron Technology